quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The ACK_MP frame (types TBD-00 and TBD-01; experiments use 0xbaba00..0xbaba01
 or 0x42..x43) is an extension of the ACK frame defined by {{QUIC-TRANSPORT}}.
-It is used to acknowledge packets that were sent on different paths.
+It is used to acknowledge packets that were sent on different paths when using multiple packet number spaces.
 If the frame type is TBD-01, ACK_MP frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.